Blue Ivy Carter

-Blue Ivy Carter (born January 7, 2012) is an American singer.
-She is the first-born daughter of musicians Beyoncé and Jay-Z. Two days after her birth, Time dubbed Carter "the most famous baby in the world."
-That same day, her vocals were featured on the song "Glory", by her father Jay-Z, which earned her a Guinness World Record for being the youngest person to have a charted song on any Billboard chart.
+Blue Ivy Carter (born January 7, 2012) is an American singer, actress, and dancer.
+She is the first-born daughter of singer Beyoncé and rapper Jay-Z. Two days after her birth, Time dubbed Carter "the most famous baby in the world."
+That same day, her breathing, cries and coos were featured on Jay-Z's 2012 song "Glory", which earned her a Guinness World Record for being the youngest person to have an entry on a Billboard chart.
 She has been the subject of depictions in media, including impersonations on Saturday Night Live and RuPaul's Drag Race.

-In 2020, she was featured on "Brown Skin Girl", a single by her mother Beyoncé, alongside Wizkid and Saint Jhn.
-The song won her accolades including an NAACP Image Award; the BET Her Award, making her the youngest winner of a BET Award; and a Grammy Award for Best Music Video for the same song, which earned her another Guinness World Record for being the youngest individually credited Grammy Award winner, and the second youngest overall.
+Her 2019 single, "Brown Skin Girl" (with Beyoncé, Wizkid and Saint Jhn), entered the Billboard Hot 100 and won Best Music Video at the 63rd Annual Grammy Awards.
+This earned her second Guinness World Record for being the youngest individually credited Grammy Award recipient, and second youngest overall.
+The song also won an NAACP Image Award and a BET Her Award (making her the youngest BET Award recipient).
+Carter made her feature film debut in 2024 in Mufasa: The Lion King, as a voice actress portraying Princess Kiara.

-Biography
+Early life and education

 On August 28, 2011, Beyoncé's pregnancy was announced during her performance of "Love On Top" at the 2011 MTV Video Music Awards.
 She finished the performance by unbuttoning her blazer and rubbing her stomach to confirm the pregnancy.
-Blue Ivy Carter was born on January 7, 2012, to Beyoncé and Jay-Z at Lenox Hill Hospital in Manhattan, New York.
-CBS wrote Carter was "Arguably the world's most famous baby, aside from Prince George and North West", the eldest child of Kim Kardashian and Kanye West.
+Blue Ivy Carter was born on January 7, 2012, to Beyoncé and Jay-Z at Lenox Hill Hospital in the Lenox Hill neighborhood in Manhattan, New York.
+CBS wrote Carter was "arguably the world's most famous baby, aside from Prince George and North West".
 Two days after her birth, Time dubbed Carter "the most famous baby in the world."

 Since her birth, her parents have "worked to secure trademarks of their daughter's name for everything, including books, shampoos, video games, and more."
 Beyoncé argued Carter is a "cultural icon" during the trademark process.
-Through her mother, Carter is a granddaughter of Tina Knowles and Mathew Knowles as well as a niece of singer Solange Knowles.
+Through her mother, Carter is a granddaughter of Tina and Mathew Knowles, a first cousin once removed of Angela Beyincé, and a niece of singer Solange Knowles.
 Media attention has been focused on Carter from birth because of her famous parents and extended family.
 In 2018, Carter attended first grade at the Center for Early Education, a private school in West Hollywood, California.